halgari/deep-freeze/README.md

 [org.clojars.ptaoussanis/deep-freeze "1.2.1-SNAPSHOT"]
 ```

-Simply @:require deep-freeze.core@ and then use the 4 core functions to serialize/deserialize data.
+Simply **:require deep-freeze.core** and then use the 4 core functions to serialize/deserialize data.

 ###(freeze-to-stream item stream)
 Serializes the item into the java OutputStream.